LibrePCB/LibrePCB/dev/doxygen/pages/developers.md

 # Git {#doc_developers_git}

-- The `master` branch must always compile and all tests have to pass (CI successful).
+- The `main` branch must always compile and all tests have to pass (CI successful).
 - Use separate branches to fix bugs or implement new features.
 - Do not pack lot of changes in one commit.
 Make small, incremental commits instead.
 - Write commit messages according this guideline: http://chris.beams.io/posts/git-commit/